fgmacedo/python-statemachine/README.md

 </div>

-Welcome to python-statemachine, an intuitive and powerful state machine framework designed for a great developer experience.
+Welcome to python-statemachine, an intuitive and powerful state machine library designed for a great developer experience.
 We provide an _pythonic_ and expressive API for implementing state machines in sync or asynchonous Python codebases.